runpod-workers/worker-sglang/README.md

 | `EFFICIENT_WEIGHT_LOAD` | Enable memory efficient weight loading |

 ## 💡 | Note:
 This is an initial and preview phase of the worker's development.
-It Now supports Non streaming OpenAI compatibility.